 The Irimia lab is interested in understanding the roles that alternative splicing and other mechanisms of transcriptomic diversification play in vertebrate embryonic development, and how novel transcript variants have contributed to shape the unique vertebrate development and body plan during evolution.

 The Kadener lab is interested in understanding how molecular processes in the brain determine behavior.
 For doing so, we study the circadian clock of Drosophila at the molecular, behavioral and neural level.
+After relocation of Prof. Kadener to Brandeis University in Waltham, MA, ESR10 project was associated to the circRTrain project.
+The expertise of Prof. Kadener stays in the project after association of Brandeis University as a partner organization.

 The Aarhus University partner has a strong expertise in identification, profiling, bioinformatics and biochemical characterisation of circRNA.
 They will contribute to the circRTrain with circRNA characterisation, single molecule in situ staining of cells and tissue and exploration of new functions of circRNA during neuronal development and human disease.